-3. Community-level heat impacts
+4. Community-level heat impacts

 We used the NYC Heat Vulnerability Index (HVI) to describe community-level health impacts.
 The Health Department partnered with researchers from Columbia University's Mailman School of Public Health to create the HVI in 2015, which was based on an analysis of social and environmental factors associated with heat-exacerbated death in NYC neighborhoods during and shortly after extreme heat events[11].

 The factors included in the HVI are surface temperature, green space, percentage of households with access to home air conditioning, the percentage of residents who are low-income defined by area median household income, and the percentage of residents who are non-Hispanic Black.

-We updated data for three HVI variables for which more recent data were available - race, income, and surface temperature.
 Income and race data are from the American Community Survey (2016-2020 5-year estimates), green space data are from the New York City Department of Parks and Recreation (2017), surface temperature data are from the NASA's ECOSTRESS (2020), and air conditioning prevalence data are from the US Census NYC Housing and Vacancy Survey (2017).
+The HVI is mapped by updated 2020 Neighborhood Tabulation Area (NTA) boundaries, which are aggregations of census tracts.